IanisCatalin15/IanisCatalin15/README.md

 # Hi there, I'm Ianis Catalin 👋

 I'm a 19-year-old passionate developer with a strong interest in backend development, game modding, and API integrations.
-I’m currently learning **Python** to become a backend developer and open to new job opportunities in the tech field.

 ## 💡 About Me
 - 🎓 19 years old, currently studying **International Relations**.